In addition to my regular work, I’ve been writing every day for the last three weeks. I’ve also been publishing an article each day during that time.

-If you are a current or aspiring professional writer, while you might have short-term sprints with an intense workload, in general, you want to find the right balance between productivity and sustainability.
+If you are a current or aspiring professional writer, you might have short-term sprints with an intense workload (here are some of extreme examples of that).
+However, in general, you want to find the right balance between productivity and sustainability.

 You also need to find time in your schedule for work that’s not directly related to writing new content (such as promoting your work, editing previous drafts, etc.).